hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter28.md

 - `Data segments`.
 Each table in a table space has its own data segment where the table data are stored unless the table is partitioned; if so, there is one data segment per partition.
 - `Index segments`.
 Each index in a table space has its own index segment, except for partitioned indices, which have one index segment per partition.
 - `Temporary segments`.
-These are segments used when a sort operation needs to write data to disk or when data are inserted into a temporary table.
+These are segments used when a sort operation needs to write data to disk or when data is inserted into a temporary table.
 - `Undo segments`.
 These segments contain undo information so that an uncommitted transaction can be rolled back.

-Below the level of segment, space is allocated at a level of granularity called an `extent`.
+Below the level of the segment, space is allocated at a level of granularity called an `extent`.

 Oracle provides storage parameters that allow for detailed control of how space is allocated and managed, parameters such as:

 - The size of a new extent that is to be allocated to provide room for rows that are inserted into a table.
-- The percentage of space utilization at which a database block is considered full and at which no more rows will be inerted into that block.
+- The percentage of space utilization at which a database block is considered full and at which no more rows will be inserted into that block.

 Oracle supports several features to protect the data from unauthorized access, including: